 For information on these sections, see Complete Intake and Process Cases for the PMDA.

-Adverse Events Section
+Events Section

-Use the Adverse Events section to add Case Adverse Events with details of each adverse event.
+Use the Events section to add Case Adverse Events with details of each adverse event.
 For Cases with SAEs transferred from the Safety-EDC Connection, you can run the Add Relevant Subject Information action to add the applicable subject information to the Case.

 Delete a Case Adverse Event